pmndrs/xr/docs/tutorials/hit-test.md

 ## useXRRequestHitTest Hook

-The `useXRRequestHitTest` hook provides a function for one-time hit test requests, perfect for event-driven hit testing.
+The `useXRRequestHitTest` hook provides a function for one-time hit test requests.
+Useful for event-driven hit testing.
+Cannot be called in the `useFrame` hook.

 **What it does:** Returns a function that can perform a single hit test request when called.